open-telemetry/oteps/text/0263-envvar-trace-propagation-to-subprocess.md

 ### Propagation via environment variables

-The environment variables `TRACEPARENT` and `TRACESTATE` are used to propagate trace context to subprocesses that are spwaned.
+The environment variables `TRACEPARENT` and `TRACESTATE` are used to propagate trace context to subprocesses that are spawned.
 Formatting and semantics of their values are according to [W3C's Trace Context Recommendation](https://www.w3.org/TR/trace-context/)'s `traceparent` and `tracestate` headers, respectively, with a single modification that `TRACESTATE` does not have provisions for being split into multiple environment variables.